 Detailed drawings, including itemised notes and specifications on how the building is to be built are required.
 These drawings must identify the materials to be used and detail the construction’s compliance with all relevant Building Regulations and any other statutory requirements (health and safety, disabled access etc.).
 Therefore, Building Regulations drawings are generally far more detailed than the drawings and design information required for planning approval.
 The Building Control Officer (BCO) will visit the site at key stages in the construction for inspections to ensure compliance with the Building Regulations.

-Miriam will prepare the drawings, specifications and all the documents needed for the submission of the application for approval under the Building Regulations.
+Miriam will prepare the architectural drawings, specifications and other documents needed for the submission of the application for approval under the Building Regulations.
 It is usually necessary to engage a structural engineer to design the structural elements of the building , Miriam can help you with this and will work with the structural engineer to co-ordinate the design.

 These drawings and documents will become the Working Drawings & Specifications used by the Building Contractor.

 Every project for which permission is required will need approvals from both Planning & Building Control departments, and application fees must be paid to the local authority for both Planning and Building Regulations.

 A contract is a vital document as it is a legally-binding commitment between the builder and the client to deliver the project.
 For smaller, simpler construction projects it may not be necessary to engage a professional to administer the contract, for larger or more unusual projects, Miriam Layton can provide the following services:

 - Prepare the tender documents, which include all the drawings, specifications & schedules of work necessary to enable the contractors to provide an accurate quotation;